Metroid Prime 2: Echoes: Critics

-In December 2019, review aggregator GameRankings ranked Metroid Prime 2: Echoes as the ninth best GameCube game and the 281st best game of all time.
+In December 2019, review aggregator website GameRankings ranked Metroid Prime 2: Echoes as the ninth best GameCube game and the 281st best game of all time.
 Comparing it to Metroid Prime, GameSpots Brad Shoemaker said that Echoes was as good as its predecessor, and delivered everything he expected.
 IGNs Matt Casamassina called the gameplay "superb" and "nearly flawless", and Vicious Sid of GamePro praised Echoes as "an extraordinary return to form".
-Echoes was considered one of the best single-player experiences on the GameCube by Kristan Reed of Eurogamer, who also considered the story to be "intricately designed and elaborately constructed into a coherent environment".
-GameSpot and IGN praised the campaign as a lengthy and rewarding adventure and appreciated the minimum 20 hours required to complete the game.
-The game was considered suitable for players of any age by Computer and Video Games, which called Echoes essential for anyone who owned a GameCube.
-The theme's dynamics between dark and light was lauded by GamePro, along with the "simple, quirky, and ridiculously addictive" multiplayer mode.
+Kristan Reed of Eurogamer said it was one of the best single-player experiences on the GameCube, and found the story "intricately designed and elaborately constructed into a coherent environment".
+GameSpot and IGN praised the campaign as lengthy and rewarding.
+Computer and Video Games called Echoes essential for anyone who owned a GameCube and said it would be appropriate for any age.
+GamePro praised the dark-and-light dynamic and with the "simple, quirky, and ridiculously addictive" multiplayer mode.

-Echoes graphics and design received significant praise; GameSpot considered it some of the best on the GameCube, and IGN called it "gorgeous" and "one of the prettiest GameCube titles".
-The Guardians Nick Gillett found the game entertaining and stated that its maps, terrain, and bestiary made for an amazing epic space adventure.
-Bryn Williams from GameSpy complimented the game's controls and level design, commenting that the game was challenging but fair.
+Echoes graphics and design received praise; GameSpot considered them some of the best on the GameCube, and IGN called Echoes "gorgeous" and "one of the prettiest GameCube titles".
+The Guardians Nick Gillett found it entertaining and that its maps, terrain, and bestiary made for an amazing epic space adventure.
+Bryn Williams from GameSpy found it challenging but fair, and praised the controls and level design.

-A major criticism of Echoes focused on the game's high difficulty, with Game Informer declaring that "not only are the boss fights unforgiving, the environment is sometimes difficult to follow".
+A major criticism of Echoes focused on the high difficulty.
+Game Informer wrote that the boss fights were "unforgiving" and the environments sometimes confusing.
 Some reviewers found it difficult to search for the Sky Temple keys.
-GameSpot criticized this mechanism and called it "a scavenger hunt much tougher than the rest of the game", and 1UP.com said that the only purpose it served was to artificially extend the game's length.
-The game's multiplayer mode was also considered by some to be unsatisfying.
+GameSpot criticized the search and called it "a scavenger hunt much tougher than the rest of the game", and 1UP.com said its only purposes was to artificially extend the game length.
+The multiplayer mode was also considered by some to be unsatisfying.
 GameSpy called it a "secondary feature", The Ages Jason Hill called it "bland and dull" and Eurogamer said that the single-player features did not translate well to that mode.
 Game Informer criticized the multiplayer mode because of its inclusion of the lock-on mechanism, considering it a feature that made multiplayer too simple.